 4 years after the Battle of the Little Bighorn River, the 7th Cavalry Regiment brutally “avenged” their fallen by slaughtering 250 Indian men, women and children at the Wounded Knee Massacre, which occurred on December 29, 1890, near Wounded Knee Creek on the Lakota Pine Ridge Indian Reservation in the U.S. state of South Dakota.

-- After the battle, Americans killed most of the wounded horses of dead cavalrymen of the 7th Regiment, but spared one of them – a horse named Comanche, ridden by Captain Keogh.
+- After the battle, US Army soldiers killed most of the wounded horses of dead cavalrymen of the 7th Regiment, but spared one of them – a horse named Comanche, ridden by Captain Keogh.
 Comanche appeared later in many military parades: always saddled, always riderless.

 - After the Little Bighorn, General Terry gave chase after Sioux, later known as the “Horsemeat March”.
 For faster marching the army left most supplies behind at camps, taking mostly ammunition.
 After a while, they ran out of food, and hungry soldiers killed their horses for meat.
 Many of them started to suffer from mental illness.